-It was probably the dream of every youngster - steam train driver.
+It was probably the dream of every youngster - to be a driver of one of these amazing railway automobiles.
 Whether you loved Thomas the Tank Engine, preferred Ivor the Engine or were a number fan of Hornby.
-Everybody would love to drive a train and the world of locomotives and wagons is fascinating when you're young.
-And judging by the popularity of heritage railways, it would seem the enthusiasm for trains is un-waning as we grow up!
+Everybody would love to take control of a railway line and the world of locomotives and wagons is fascinating when you're young.
+And judging by the popularity of heritage railways, it would seem the enthusiasm for these amazing machines is un-waning as we grow up!

 Those lucky enough to be going on a footplate experience will then relish the chance to be 'up front' in a wonderful, fully restored loco.
 We have to say, it's a proper working environment (as the coal fire needs stoking after all!) so prepare for it to be hot, sooty and noisy too.
 But that's all part of the fun.
 Of course, there's no firing up to be done if you're in a diesel set up - which is one of the reasons why steam locos were superseded by the 'cleanness' of these engines, but it's a real thrill to be at the helm of a early 1950s diesel multiple unit chugging along the railway.